 Vitamin K is an essential vitamin that the body uses to help the blood clot, create healthy bones, and keep the heart strong.
-There are many foods that provide the body with vitamin K, so having a deficiency is rare.
+Some foods that contain vitamin K include spinach, broccoli, and kale.

 A vitamin K deficiency is serious and can lead to a range of health issues.
 Even getting less than the recommended dosage over a prolonged period may be bad for a person’s overall health, and could lead to problems such as: